All Episodes

 Meeting and surpassing all audience expectations every day.

-I am your guiding light, your bulwark.
+I am your guiding light, your bulwark, your last resort.

-Rush Limbaugh here behind the golden EIB microphone serving humanity.
+Rush Limbaugh here behind the Golden EIB microphone serving humanity.

 Great to have you with us, my friends.

-Telephone number if you want to be on the program is 800-282-2882.
+Telephone number, if you want to be on the program, is 800-282-2882.

-And let's, I mean, from Obama's standpoint, why do this?
+For the explanation of why do this, and let's, I mean, from Obama's standpoint, why do this?

-And by the way, did you see when Obama went out to announce this he had Biden standing there?
+And by the way, did you see when Obama went out to announce this, he had Biden standing there?

 If I'm Hillary Clinton, I don't like that.